fenago/ruby-programming/lab_guides/Lab_5.md

 Ruby.
 SOA is not a particular product, technology, or protocol—it’s an architecture for building services with the intent to reuse them in different contexts and combine them into larger applications.
-In this chapter, we’re going to choose common protocols and message formats and discuss three common styles for building web services: plain HTTP, REST, and SOAP.
+In this lab, we’re going to choose common protocols and message formats and discuss three common styles for building web services: plain HTTP, REST, and SOAP.